jbaumli/Ionic-Express-MySQL/README.md

 ### Project Structure

-This project is made up of 3 distint parts: the frontend, backend, and database.
+This project is made up of 3 distinct parts: the frontend, backend, and database.

 ### Frontend - Using Ionic 4